-K x (m/s) S (-) Unit Min Мах Arithmetic Mean Min Мах Arithmetic Mean Layer 1 - Sand / silt 1.0x10 -5 1.1x10 -4 8.4x10 -4 2x10 -2 1.5x10 -2 9.6x10 -3 Layer 2 - Upper shellbed 2.1x10 -4 7.3x10 -4 3.65x10 -4 2x10 -2 4x10 -4 3x10 -4 Layer 3 - Sand Assume sa me as Layer 1 Assume same as Layer 1 Layer 4 - Lower shellbed 1.3x10 -4 7.3x10 -4 4.4x10 -4 3x10 -4 4.4x10 -3 1.6x10 -3
+K x (m/s) S (-) Unit Min Max Arithmetic Mean Min Max Arithmetic Mean Layer 1 - Sand / silt 1.0x10 -5 1.1x10 -4 8.4x10 -4 Not available ole Layer 2 - Upper shellbed 2.1x10 -4 7.3x10 -4 3.65x10 -4 2x10 -2 4x10 -4 1x10 -2 Layer 3 - Compact sand 6.9x10 -5 6.9x10 -5 6.9x10 -5 5x10 -4 5x10 -4 5x10 -4 Layer 4 - Lower shellbed 1.3x10 -4 7.3x10 -4 4.4x10 -4 3x10 -4 4.4x10 -3 1.6x10 -3

-2.3.1 Perched Aquifers and Progressive Confinement
+2.4.1 Perched Aquifers and Progressive Confinement

 There is anecdotal evidence of localised perched water within the wetlands and lakes in the area.
-For example, Lake Waiparera, located near the centre of the study area has an average lake stage of 33.8 mAMSL, yet the groundwater level estimated from an adjacent bore is around 7 mAMSL.
+For example, Lake Waiparera, located near the centre of the study area has an average lake stage of 33.8 mAMSL, while the groundwater level measured in an adjacent bore is around 7 mAMSL.

 Before the intervention of man, lake and wetland complexes that formed in dune swales were self-accentuating over time.
-As fine sediment was washed into the swale with stormwater runoff, bed permeability progressively decreased due to clogging, which led to widening and deepening of the wetland or lake.
+Fine sediment washed into swales with stormwater runoff, and bed permeability progressively decreased due to clogging, which led to widening and deepening of the wetland or lake.
 As this progressed, acid conditions in the wetland environment led to dissolution of metals and as the sediment substrate conditions shifted from aerobic to anaerobic (or reducing conditions) and pH became more neutral, subsequent precipitation of the dissolved metals occurred as metal hydroxides, particularly iron hydroxide.
 Iron hydroxide is the primary constituent of iron humus pan or iron pan, which is the main factor (along with peat and silt deposits) in restricting vertical drainage in the Aupouri aquifer.

 The aquifer system is unconfined at the surface but behaves in a manner that suggests a progressive degree of confinement with depth (leaky confinement).
-There is no well-defined regionally extensive confining layer but there are numerous low-permeability layers (e.g. iron pan, brown (organic) sand, silt, peat) that vary in depth and thickness, which over multiple occurrences collectively provide a degree of confinement that lends to the development of vertical pressure gradients, as discussed in Section 2.6.
+There is no well-defined regionally extensive confining layer but there are numerous low-permeability layers (e.g. iron pan, brown (organic) sand, silt, peat) that vary in depth and thickness, which over multiple occurrences collectively provide a degree of confinement that lends to the development of vertical pressure gradients, as discussed in Section 2.7.